 Spool\Drivers\x64.old\3.
 If the folder exists, copy

-x64.old folder is missing, you can find the .dll file in other locations.
+x64.oldfolder is missing in step 2, you can find the .dll file in other locations.
+Open the

-\spool\drivers\W32X86\3, search for the file and copy it from other location.
+\spool\drivers\W32X86\3, search for the file and copy it from the other location.

 sources\install.wim using 7-Zip and extract the

 PrintConfig.dll.
 Make sure you enable Flat View from the View menu in 7-Zip to locate the DLL file inside the WIM easily.